Dipsingh/dipsingh.github.io/_posts/2025-02-16-Hashing-HighSpeed-Packet-Processing.md

 the keys to 0, 1, 2, 3, and 4, which are much more clustered.

 A plot from a simulation shows keys (0–49) evenly distributed across 16 table slots.
-The histogram summarizes the overall distribution, while the scatter plot details each key’s corresponding hash value, confirming a balanced spread.
+The histogram summarizes the overall distribution, while the scatter plot details each key’s corresponding hash value, showing a balanced spread.

 {: .center}
 ![Multiplicative Hashing](/images/post31/fig10.png "Multiplicative Hashing")